HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 <figcaption>{{ figure_link(caption="HTTP version usage by request.", sheets_gid="2122693316", sql_file="adoption_of_http_2_by_site_and_requests.sql") }}</figcaption>
 </figure>

- ** As with last year's crawl, around 4% of desktop requests did not report a protocol version.
+<p class="note">As with last year's crawl, around 4% of desktop requests did not report a protocol version.
 Analysis shows these to mostly be HTTP/1.1 and we worked to fix this gap in our statistics for future crawls and analysis.
-Although we base the data on the August 2020 crawl, we confirmed the fix in the October 2020 data set before publication which did indeed show these were HTTP/1.1 requests and so have added them to that statistic in above table".
+Although we base the data on the August 2020 crawl, we confirmed the fix in the October 2020 data set before publication which did indeed show these were HTTP/1.1 requests and so have added them to that statistic in above table".</note>

 When reviewing the total number of web site requests, there will be a bias towards common third-party domains.
 To get a better understanding of the HTTP/2 adoption by server install we will look instead at the protocol used to serve the HTML from the home page of a site.

 Last year around 37% of home pages were served over HTTP/2 and 63% over HTTP/1.
 This year, combining mobile and desktop, it is an equal 50% split with slightly more desktop sites being served over HTTP/2 for the first time, as shown in Figure 22.4.

  <figure markdown>
 | Protocol | Desktop | Mobile |